-Table 12.
+Table 3.
 Data stream definition for CICS EYULOG and MSGUSR log data

 Type of node in the policy Required configuration value Data Stream For MSGUSR data, one or more of the following values: CICS User Messages, with the default date format MDY CICS User Messages YMD, with the date format YMD CICS User Messages DMY, with the date format DMY For EYULOG data, one or more of the following values: CICS EYULOG, with the default date format MDY CICS EYULOG YMD, with the date format YMD CICS EYULOG DMY, with the date format DMY To select this data stream in the Configuration Tool: In the "Select data stream" window, click IBM Z Operations Analytics > CICS Transaction Server, and select the check box for the respective data stream.
-Transcribe Transform UTF-8 Splitter Transform On the IBM Operations Analytics - Log Analysis platform, the Splitter Transform is not applicable because all data must be sent as unsplit.
-On the Elastic Stack and Splunk platforms, use the following values: • For CICS MSGUSR, the transform value is the corresponding CICS MSGUSR splitter. • For CICS EYULOG, the transform value is the corresponding CICS EYULOG splitter.
-Filter Transform Not required Subscriber See "Subscribers for each type of source data" on page 140.
+Transcribe Transform UTF-8 Splitter Transform For CICS MSGUSR, the transform value is the corresponding CICS MSGUSR splitter.
+For CICS EYULOG, the transform value is the corresponding CICS EYULOG splitter.
+Filter Transform Not applicable Subscriber See "Subscribers for each type of source data" on page 85.